A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Motivations for engaging in the collaborative development of open LLMs (RQ2)

 \subsubsection{Standardization}

 Establishing open standards for LLM development enables researchers to build upon each other's work effectively.
-For example, I3 from EleutherAI and I9 from Hugging Face explain that simplifying LLM pre-training motivated their development of the GPT-NeoX and nanotron libraries respectively.
-I9 emphasizes that, \textit{``It would be nice if there was one pre-training framework everyone contributed to, but internal use cases and motivations often conflict.
+For example, I3 from EleutherAI and I9 from Hugging Face explain that simplifying LLM pre-training motivated their development of the GPT-NeoX and nanotron libraries, respectively.
+I9 emphasises that, \textit{``It would be nice if there was one pre-training framework everyone contributed to, but internal use cases and motivations often conflict.
 Some prefer production-ready frameworks, even if they come with more bloat, while others want lightweight frameworks with minimal features for easier experimentation.
-Hopefully, we can converge someday on a balanced solution.''} The same motivation goes for standardizing evaluation tools.
-I7 from BAAI emphasizes their inability to evaluate models for every specific use case or domain, making community-developed benchmarks and evaluation frameworks essential.
-I3 from EleutherAI and I9 from Hugging Face also cite the ability to run systematic and reproducible LLM evaluations as a key motivation for developing their LM Evaluation Harness and lighteval frameworks respectively.
+Hopefully, we can converge someday on a balanced solution.''} The same motivation goes for standardising evaluation tools.
+I7 from BAAI emphasises their inability to evaluate models for every specific use case or domain, underscoring the need for community-developed benchmarks and evaluation frameworks.
+I3 from EleutherAI and I9 from Hugging Face also cite the ability to run systematic, reproducible LLM evaluations as a key motivation for developing their LM Evaluation Harness and lighteval frameworks, respectively.